sethchart/sethchart.com/content/posts/3/index.md

 ### Locating an element

 The trickiest element to access was the next button.
 After, some experimentation I found that is was best to first locate the navigation bar and then locate the next button inside the navigation bar.
 The benefit of this approach is that the navigation bar is present even when the site does not have a next page to serve.
-Locating the navigation bar and then checking for the next button makes it easier to manage the no next page issue when we automate.
+Locating the navigation bar and then checking for the next button makes it easier to handle the case when no next page is available.

-To locate an element first open developer tools on the page in question (press F12) then activate the selector tool (pressCtrl + Shift + C) and hover over the element you wish to locate.
+To locate an element first open developer tools on the page in question (press F12) then activate the selector tool (press Ctrl + Shift + C) and hover over the element you wish to locate.

 #### Locating the Navigation Bar